 Lightspeed is a popular POS system for all kinds of businesses, with an industry-specific system just for retailers — Lightspeed R Series or Lightspeed for Retail.
 Lightspeed’s retail POS system has everything a retailer needs to run their business, including some of the best inventory management tools in the industry, CRM tools, advanced reporting and analytics, a customizable loyalty program, an in-house ecommerce site builder, integrated payments, and plans to support your growth.

-If Toast offers the best in class features for restaurants, Lightspeed does the same for managing retail businesses.
+If Toast offers the best-in-class features for restaurants, Lightspeed does the same for managing retail businesses.
 The software is especially strong when it comes to inventory management and reporting, with tools for managing complex inventories, keeping track of your vendors, integrated purchase ordering tools, and even built-in product catalogs where you can shop and order goods right from your POS account.

 It is significantly more expensive than Square, but if you don’t mind the high price point, Lightspeed is my best recommendation for niche retailers and those that accept made-to-order products.